 Your First Pelvic Floor Physiotherapy Visit

-For those that are unfamiliar, your pelvic floor consists of the muscles inside your pelvis.
+It often comes as a surprise that your pelvic floor involves the muscles inside the pelvis.

-Finally, your Pelvic Floor Physio will treat your pelvic floor muscles to ensure you are at your best
+Your Pelvic Floor Physio will gently treat your pelvic floor muscles to ensure you are at your best

 Purchase a gift card